akshaywaghmare-atlan/atlanhack/README.md

 ```
 - [Development and Quickstart Guide](./docs/DEVELOPMENT.md)
 - This application is just an SQL application implementation of Atlan's [Python Application SDK](https://github.com/atlanhq/application-sdk)
-  - Please refer to the [examples](https://github.com/atlanhq/application-sdk/tree/main/examples) in the SDK to see how to use the SDK to build different applications on the Atlan Platform
+  - Please refer to the [examples](https://github.com/atlanhq/application-sdk/tree/main/examples) in the SDK to see how to use the SDK to build different applications on the Atlan Platform.